cesarIOE97/cesarIOE97/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif), I'm César Olvera
 ======================================================================================================================================

-MSc. in Communication Engineering @ Aalto University | Cloud, Network & IoT
+MSc. in Communication Engineering @ Aalto University | Cloud and Network Services
 -----------------------------------------------------------------

-Graduated with an MSc in Communication Engineering from Aalto University (Finland), specializing in Cloud and Network Services.
+Graduated with a MSc in Communication Engineering from Aalto University (Finland), specializing in Cloud and Network Services.

 Highly passionated and determined about being a detail-oriented professional in cloud computing, network systems, and software development, with strong academic, professional and international experience in computer networks and cloud computing.
 Seeking to acquire excellent knowledge for solution-oriented and leverage my skills to contribute to the sucess of a forward-thinking organization with new challenges and future technologies